 Students will critique paper presentations by their peers enrolled in the course, current faculty members, and visiting scholars.
 Students will prepare a resume, read and discuss scientific literature, prepare/present a 15-minute presentation on a chemistry topic, and select a senior level project.
-Credits: 1

-Semester Offered: Offered spring semester.
+Credits: Credits 1 Notes: Notes PCOM for Chemistry and Health Science majors.
+PETH for Chemistry majors.
+Semester Offered: Semester Offered Offered spring semester.